fboglind/project-acholi/README.md

 - Tokenize the Acholi and English texts
 - Lowercase all tokens
 - Clean the training corpus (remove long sentences and empty lines)
-- Save the preprocessed files in the `processed_corpus` directory
+- Save the preprocessed files
 ## Setup

 1. Clone this repository: